Different cultures have used various forms and types of papers over the centuries, but what makes Lokta paper so different?

 The Lokta bush is not used for food by other animals nor is it good for burning because of the pungent smell, so it does not impact the local wildlife especially since the plants grow back quickly.

-The paper is resistant to mildew, humidity, and insect damage making it recognized as one of the finest papers in the world.
+The paper is recognized as one of the finest hand-made papers in the world.

 Lokta paper has been described as having an almost fabric quality to it.